 - 2.29 how to use final cut pro

 The reason to export to iMovie ProRes can be easily explained with a quick question, “Ever experienced extreme lagging while editing a video in the Mac version of iMovie?”
 You most likely have, and there is a cause behind it.

 In Absence of ProRes

-How ProRes Helps?
+How do ProRes help?

 The answer is simple.
 Since ProRes is a container that stores the visuals in uncompressed form, the additional amount of GPU that was otherwise consumed while processing the files of any other format is now utilized to edit the footage, thus preventing the videos from lagging during the process.

 Keeping all the above info in mind and the challenges you may face while editing a clip, this tutorial explains how to transcode footage to ProRes iMovie can use for post-production tasks.
-The guide also suggests another better alternative to export videos to Apple ProRes iMovie can import for fine and professional-level editing.
+The guide also suggests another better alternative to export videos to Apple ProRes iMovie to import fine and professional-level editing.

 - Part 1.
 How to Export ProRes on iMovie

 - Part 2.
 How to Convert Any Video to ProRes with iMovie Alternative

 This section explains how you can transcode a video to iMovie ProRes.
 It is assumed that you have already created an iMovie project on your Mac, imported footage to it, and you are all set to export the recording to ProRes.
 You can follow the step-by-step instructions given below to get the task done with ease: